Last month, a semi-truck struck and killed a man near his disabled car on I-84 in Idaho.

 - Has undergone the drug and alcohol rehabilitation process in order to return to duty.

-This rule benefits not only public safety, but also motor carriers that can make more informed, responsible decisions about hiring drivers.
+This rule benefits public safety, but also motor carriers.
+They can use the clearinghouse to make informed, responsible hiring decisions.

 “Having information about a driver’s history is important to carriers when we make hiring decisions …